Russia forecasts economic slump as bailed-out bank gets more funds

 The Russian currency slipped on Friday after hitting its strongest levels in more than three weeks earlier in the day.

 "If oil goes down to $50 (per barrel)...
-I don't think our authorities will be able to artificially maintain the (ruble) rate even with higher sales by exporters," said the head of treasury at a major Russian bank, who asked not to be named because he is not authorized to speak to media.
+I don't think our authorities will be able to artificially maintain the (rouble) rate even with higher sales by exporters," said the head of treasury at a major Russian bank, who asked not to be named because he is not authorised to speak to media.

 On Friday, Russian authorities also significantly scaled up rescue funds for Trust Bank, saying they would provide up to $2.4 billion in loans to bail out the mid-sized lender, the first bank to fall victim to the crisis.